 About Child & Family Guidance Center

-Child & Family strives to treat the whole person with individualized treatment planning and comprehensive care options.
+Child & Family Guidance Center (CFGC) has been dedicated to providing quality mental health services to children, adults, and families since 1896.
+CFGC strives to treat the whole person with individualized treatment planning and comprehensive care options.
 Our ultimate goal is to empower individuals, strengthen families and communities, and to provide those we serve with the skills and resources necessary to take control of their mental health and emotional well-being.

 Our mission is to provide quality, accessible mental health services to strengthen children, families, and communities.

-At Child & Family Guidance Center, no one will be turned away regardless of their ability to pay.
+At Child & Family Guidance Center, no one is turned away due to inability to pay.

 For more information on Child & Family Guidance Center or to make a contribution to help support those in need, visit www.childrenandfamilies.org.

 PHOTO: From left Michelle Fitzenhagen, Board President; Miki Johnston, Board Member; Mersina Pappas Stubbs, Board Vice President; Terry Bentley Hill, Dallas Attorney, Survivor of Suicide, Mental Health Advocate, and Speaker; Judge Lisa Green, Board Member